marwanelgharbawy/dynamic-html-guide/README.md

 # Creating a dynamic webpage with EJS Templating

-This mini guide will help you through creating dynamic webpages using EJS templating
+This mini guide will help you through creating dynamic webpages using EJS templating.

 EJS is like HTML but upgraded, you can pass data to them and use JavaScript logic inside of it.
 This allows you to create templates for your webpage, changing particular details by passing data to these files.